lupasearch/lupasearch-client/docs/components/recommendations.md

 - `carousel` - additional options for product carousel;

 - `lazyLoad` - defaults to `false`.
 If set to `true`, recommendations will be lazy loaded when it comes into the viewport.

+- `recommendationLabels.title` - title to display above recommendations carousel;

+- `recommendationLabels.titleLink` - optional link for the title above recommendations carousel;

+- `recommendationFilters` - object with filters for recommendations with the same structure as filters in search results component.
+For example, you can filter recommendations by price or category.

 **Recommendations for multiple products**